kys0213/agentos/apps/gui/docs/MODEL_MANAGER_BRIDGE_INTEGRATION.md

 # Model Manager ↔ Main Bridge Integration

 This change refactors the GUI Model Manager to display installed LLM bridges from the Electron main process using the llm-bridge-spec manifest as the source of truth.
+It also consolidates the previous plan documents under `apps/gui/plan/` into this single source of truth.

 ## What Changed